ianfboldea/vanilla-js-projects/README.md

    - Stores tasks in local storage and supports filtering.
 Completed through a course on Udemy by Brad Traversy
 7. Book List
    - Adds books to local storage and displays them.
 Implements ES6 classes.
 Completed through a course on Udemy by Brad Traversy
+8. Easy HTTP XHR
+   - Custom built http library based on AJAX and the XMLHttpRequest object in javascript.
+Oldschool-ish.
+Completed through a course on Udemy by Brad Traversy
+9. Chuck Norris Joke Generator
+   - Joke generator based on using an actual API through AJAX and the XMLHttpRequest object in javascript.
+Also Oldschool-ish.
+Completed through a course on Udemy by Brad Traversy